HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

 It is important to note that adherence to `robots.txt` is voluntary and does not, by itself, restrict access to bots.

+We note that `robots.txt` remains highly prevalent: approximately 94.1% of the \~12.9 million sites studied include a `robots.txt` file with at least one directive (see the following figure).

 {{ figure_markup(
   image="genai-robots-txt-adoption.png",
   caption="`robots.txt` adoption.",